wenhe-jia/TIVE/README.md

 ## Installation

 TIVE is available as a python package for python 3.6+, based on [TIDE](https://github.com/dbolya/tide), we reimplemented specific modules for video instance segmentation.
-To install TIVE, simply install TIDE first with pip:
+To get started with TIVE, simply install TIDE first with pip:

 ```shell
 pip3 install tidecv